 - Only available in counties with federally declared disasters.

 - Intended to help with critical expenses, not to restore a property to its condition before a disaster.

 - Mostly in the form of loans administered by the Small Business Administration (SBA) to home renters, homeowners, and businesses.

-- Other assistance through FEMA’s Individuals and Households Program may be available for non-housing needs such as medical and dental expenses, funeral and burial expenses, household items, tools required by your job, necessary educational materials, fuel for a primary heat source, clean-up items, disaster-related vehicle damage, and moving and storage related to the disaster.
+- Other assistance through FEMA’s Individuals and Households Program may be available for non-housing needs such as medical and dental expenses, funeral expenses, household items, tools required by your job, necessary educational materials, fuel for a primary heat source, clean-up items, disaster-related vehicle damage, and moving and storage related to the disaster.